qwx9/strangepg/README.md

 pull (drag towards bottom right) to zoom in, push (draw towards top left) to zoom out.

+To select multiple nodes, click and drag a selection box.
+Currently, it only works when dragging in one direction only, from northwest to southeast, and does not deselect anything.
+Clicking on empty space deselects everything;
+to avoid it, hold Control or Shift when clicking or dragging another selection box.

 Keyboard shortcuts:

 - `a`: Toggle showing oriented nodes as arrows